Updated For Kodi 18!

 Tagging Music In Kodi

-In the Video section, I mentioned that Kodi needed files to be in a very specific format in order for the scrapers to figure out what the files were.
-The same holds true for your Music Library.
+In the Video section, I mentioned that Kodi needed files to be in a very specific format for the scrapers to figure out what the files were.
+The same holds for your Music Library.

 Unlike Videos and TV shows, Kodi doesn’t look at the file names themselves; it looks at the ID tags embedded in the file.